dorahacksglobal/Hackathon-Playbook/usjoin.md

 **First of all, Hackathon DAO’s grant is for Hackathon, and it’s open for everyone to apply.**

 Our grant will happen on a quarterly basis and each grant program will last for 3 months.
-An agenda will be published ahead of the beginning of each season and simplified steps are: application ➔ community voting ➔ hacking ➔ grant release ➔ reviewing.
+An agenda will be published ahead of the beginning of each season and simplified steps are: **application ➔ community voting ➔ hacking ➔ grant release ➔ reviewing.**

 Each season, Hackathon DAO will hold a grant for each focus area with an independent funding pool.
 After the application deadline, our voting token holders will decide which proposals to support using anonymous quadratic voting.

-If you are interested, please visit our [Website][Website] `Hackathon Grant Rules` section to find more details.
+If you are interested, please visit [here][Website] `Hackathon Grant Rules` to find more details.

 Our next grant will be happening soon, please follow our 👉[Twitter][Twitter]👈 or join our 👉[Discord][Discord]👈 to get the latest updates.

 <br>

-### **➔Refer Hackathons to Us and gain 300USDT bonus**
+### **➔Refer Hackathons to Us and Get 💰300 USDT Bonus**

 Hackathon DAO is actively looking for repos and developers that would like to make technical improvements and solve meaningful problems, and we are more than ready to help!!!
-Check basic requirements as following and more details can be found at `Hackathon Grant Rules` section on our [Website][Website].
+More details can be found under `Hackathon Grant Rules` [here][Website].

+Hackathons we are looking for are:
 - The organizer or the organizing team is a maintainer of an active Github repo.
 - The hackathon must have a clear and specific problem to solve instead of aimlessly exploring.
 - The hackathon must have a budget plan if the grant will be used for anything other than bonus.
 - The hackathon needs to be organized ONLY through HackerLink platform using its bounty or hackathon feature.
 - The hackathon must happen during the indicated "Hacking" time window according to the posted agenda at the begining of each season.

 Take 3 mins to fill in 👉[this form][refer form]👈 to refer if you have anyone in mind, and you will get 💰300 USDT💰 as refer bonus if the Hackathon successfully get >=1 vote(s) in our seasonal grant.
-Join 👉[Discord][Discord]👈 and ask for more details.

 <br>

-### **➔Contribute to Hackathon Playbook and gain 50USDT bonus**
+### **➔Contribute to Hackathon Playbook and Get 💰50 USDT Bonus**

 We believe most of the information is already on the Internet, yet needed to be surfaced and organized to become the real knowledge.
-Leveraging the power of DAO, we want to create a knowledge repo and catalog on Web3.0, crypto and quantum computing, and help more developers onboard these areas.
-The content we are looking for are those:
+Leveraging the power of DAO, we want to create a knowledge repo and catalog on **Web3.0**, **crypto** and **quantum computing**, and help more developers onboard these areas.

+The content we are looking for are:
 - Introduction on basic concept and mechanism
 - Introduction on popular infrastructure and projects
 - Developing tools